The Civil War

 Act Two

-Haunting, in the darkness, we hear the voice of soldiers singing of ("Judgement Day (Reprise)") Rain appears on the scrim as the lights reveal the Confederates trudging forward through the winter ("How Many Devils").
+In the darkness, we hear the haunting voices of soldiers singing ("Judgement Day – Reprise").
+Rain appears on the scrim as the lights reveal the Confederates trudging forward through the winter ("How Many Devils").
 Time passes on endlessly as they march.
-The exhausted soldiers wonder if the war they thought would be so easy to win will ever come to an end.
-Winter turns to a blazing summer as the Union soldiers pick up the song.
-Their strength is ebbing, and they dream of home, knowing all the while they are likely never to return there.
+The exhausted soldiers wonder if the war that they thought would be so easy to win will ever come to an end.
+Winter turns into a blazing summer as the Union soldiers pick up the song.
+Their strength is ebbing and they dream of home, knowing all the while that they are likely never to return there.

 The sound of artillery is heard.
-As time stands still, both a wounded Confederate and Union soldier sing the thoughts that run through each of their mind ("The Day the Sun Stood Still").
-They describes the endless sea of soldiers who converge in a mass of blue and gray, under a sun that seemed to blaze for days on end.
+As time stands still, both a wounded Confederate soldier and a Union soldier sing the thoughts that run through their minds ("The Day the Sun Stood Still").
+They describes the endless sea of soldiers that converges in a mass of blue and gray, beneath a sun that seemed to blaze for days on end.

-Bessie a slave appears, writing a letter to her husband who has been sold to another owner.
-She tells him she is going to escape on the Underground Railroad, but that she will find him ("Prayin' (Reprise)").
-Benjamin, a recruiter for the Underground Railroad enters and sings of getting slaves to freedom across the ("River Jordan").
+Bessie, a slave, appears, writing a letter to her husband, who has been sold to another owner.
+She tells him that she is going to escape on the Underground Railroad, but that she will find him ("Prayin' – Reprise").
+Benjamin, a recruiter for the Underground Railroad, enters and sings of getting slaves to freedom across the "River Jordan."

 Bill writes a letter to Sarah from the battlefield.
-He tells her how much he loves and misses her, that every time he closes his eyes he imagines memories with her, and even now his heart is there ("Sarah").
+He tells her how much he loves and misses her, that every time he closes his eyes, he imagines memories with her and, even now, his heart is there ("Sarah").
 Immediately after, she receives a black-bordered condolence telegram; Bill has died in battle.
-She vows she will struggle on to raise their son and survive in the midst of tragedy for ("The Honor of Your Name").
+She vows that she will struggle on to raise their son and survive in the midst of tragedy for "The Honor of Your Name."

-Elsewhere, Confederate soldiers amass and discuss the defeated fate they know is coming their way ("Last Waltz For Dixie").
+Elsewhere, Confederate soldiers amass and discuss the fate of defeat that they know is coming their way ("Last Waltz for Dixie").

-A woman appears looking for a loved one, whom she finds in one of the fallen.
-She cradles him and sings as others arrive looking for their loved ones.
+A woman appears looking for a loved one, whom she finds among the fallen.
+She cradles him and sings as others arrive, also looking for their loved ones.

 Casting